pankaj425/Amazon-Clone/README.md

 # Amazon-Clone
-Static Amazon clone created with HTML and CSS only.
+A responsive static clone of the Amazon homepage built using only HTML and CSS.
+This project focuses on recreating the layout, design, and overall look of Amazon for frontend practice.